 Who is Paul Priestley?

 I started teaching way back in the ’70’s, became a Head of Art at a Grammar School for a number of years, before joining the senior management team of that school.
-In 2000 I left teaching to explore new pastures, setting up my own arts business to provide art courses and interactive art events, and also found time to develop my own painting.
+In 2000 I left teaching to explore new pastures, setting up my own arts business, Paul Priestley Arts to provide art courses and interactive art events.
+I also found time to develop my own painting.

 In 2008 I came up with the idea of running art workshops in school, but I needed something to make my workshops stand out from the crowd.
-I came up with the idea of running art workshops as a great artist such as Picasso.
+I came up with the idea of running art workshops as famous artists, such as Picasso.

-You can find details of the Great Artist videos here.
-I also run a YouTube Channel where you’ll find lots of short videos – which are FREE – aimed at children which cover all aspects of drawing and painting and could be used with the Great Artist videos to create a wonderful art day in school.
+You can find details of the Famous Artist videos here.
+I also run a YouTube Channel where you’ll find lots of easy drawing tutorials – which are FREE and aimed at children – which cover all aspects of drawing and painting and could be used to compliment a Famous Artist video to create a wonderfully inspiring art experience.